shweta-md/avltrees/README.md

 # avltrees
-AVL Trees code in c to insert delete in OpenGL
+AVL Trees code in c language to insert and delete the nodes in OpenGL